hkvb/registry/README.md

-# `vcwc/registry` Image Library
+# `hkvb/registry` Image Library

-The versioned repository of the Docker Registry image library.
+The Docker Registry image library.

+## hkvb/registry

-It implements service, module and solution.
+Docker registry:2 as a stack, module and solution.

+## Version

+2